DFE-Digital/apply-for-teacher-training/app/views/content/service_privacy_notice.md

 #### Sharing candidate data with people who give references

-We’ll share candidate names with referees so that each referee can identify the candidate and give a reference.
+We will share candidate names with referees so that each referee can identify the candidate and give a reference.

-We’ll share additional information to help the referee identify the candidate, such as how the candidate knows the referee.
+We will share additional information to help the referee identify the candidate, such as how the candidate knows the referee.

 #### External organisations who process data